Self-XSS: Etymology

 The "self" part of the name comes from the fact that the user is attacking themselves.
 The "XSS" part of the name comes from the abbreviation for cross-site scripting, because both attacks result in malicious code running on a legitimate site.
-However, the attacks do not have much else in common, because XSS is an attack against the website itself (which users cannot protect themselves against but can be fixed by the site operator making their site more secure), whereas Self-XSS is a social engineering attack against the user (against which savvy users can protect themselves but the site operator cannot prevent).
+However, Self-XSS has much less impact than most other XSS vulnerabilities because it relies on social engineering.
+Additionally, the risk of Self-XSS arising from using the web developer console cannot be eliminated by the site operator, unlike other XSS vulnerabilities which can be solved.